ApplETS/ETS-API-Clients/README.md

 ## Usage

 To use this library you can create an instance of the `SignetsApiClient` class.
 You will first need to import the clients file from the package.
-Then, call any function that you whish to use.
+Then, call any function that you wish to use.

 ```dart